Sperrins

-The Sperrins or Sperrin Mountains (Sliabh Speirín) are a range of mountains in Northern Ireland and one of the largest upland areas in Northern Ireland.
-The range stretches from Strabane eastwards to Slieve Gallion in Desertmartin and north towards Limavady, in the counties of Tyrone and Londonderry.
+The Sperrins or Sperrin Mountains (Sliabh Speirín) are a mountain range in Northern Ireland.
+The range stretches from Strabane and Mullaghcarn in the west, to Slieve Gallion and the Glenshane Pass in the east, in the counties of Tyrone and Londonderry.
+The landscape is mostly moorland and blanket bog.
 The region has a population of some 150,000 and is a designated Area of Outstanding Natural Beauty.